 The project charter is one of the first tasks of a project manager ahead of the new project.
-It is a document that serves to formally announce the selection and approval of the project as well as granting the project manager authority to meet project objectives while using organizational resources.
+It is a document that serves to formally announce the selection and approval of the project as well as grant the project manager authority to meet project objectives while using organisational resources.
 It also contains the main project goals and the designation of roles and responsibilities.

 The purpose of the project charter helps the involved project managers and the stakeholders understand what the given project is supposed to accomplish.
 It defines the project's success, offers deadlines, and provides information on identified risks and the budget.
-It serves as the basis for the project plan, and it maps out each step of the way so that any changes can be implemented easily and smoothly.
+The project charter serves as the basis for the project planning, and it maps out each step of the way so that any changes can be implemented easily and smoothly.

 Writing the project charter may be a challenge, especially for the less-experienced project managers.
 The following tips can help create a backbone structure of the document:

-A clear vision is an absolute must when it comes to the project charter.
+A clear vision is an absolute must when it comes to the initial charter.
 Determining what the project aims to accomplish is as important as writing it out in the form of an easy-to-understand, all-encompassing vision statement.
-The vision statement should include measurable and realistic objectives and all relevant information about the project.
+It should include measurable and realistic objectives and all relevant information about the project.
 Likewise, it should focus on the outcome and list the tangible ways that the project will influence the company or organization.

 Risk assessment is an important part of any project planning.
 The project charter should list any possible constraints and challenges the project may face in different phases of its development.
 The risk assessment should also include problems and issues that have already occurred and are related to the project.
 Such information will prove useful once the project runs and encounters any difficulties.

 The project charter's elements are more or less dependent on the nature of the project and its requirements.
 Usually, every project consists of the following elements:

 The project name should be something that contains the very purpose of the project in it.
 Keep it simple and relevant.